Afoma/My-Hashnode-Blog-Posts/cku7jqpf10axtszs114lk9xyb.md

 I am not the best developer because of these projects, but they make me feel fulfilled and it's a sign that I am better than my previous self.
 I must also mention that I watch a lot of youtube videos that talks about workspace setup and developers achievement, as they help remind me of what is achievable if I keep doing this, and I will keep on surrounding myself with good energies (watching youtube videos of people I want to be like)

-Now based on my personal experience as mentioned above, my advice to anyone is that they will never be ready, I wasn't, I don't know 40% of what is needed to build these projects, but once I created their repositories, questioning and google comes very handy, and also they should adopt practicing anything they think they know and build things around it and let their learning process be project-based, as they will encounter several bugs and new things to conquer.
+Now based on my personal experience as mentioned above, my advice to anyone is that they will never be ready, I wasn't, I don't know 40% of what is needed to build these projects, but once I created their repositories, questioning and google come very handy, and also they should adopt practicing anything they think they know and build things around it and let their learning process be project-based, as they will encounter several bugs and new things to conquer.

 I didn't get better at fixing bugs because I know how to code well, but it's because my regular coding (even if not perfect) has made me get more familiar with error messages and bugs